TODDLER PROGRAM: 18 – 30 MONTHS

 SENIOR PRESCHOOL PROGRAM: 3YEARS – 5 YEARS

-Whether your child attends our full-day or half-day kindergarten program, they will be stimulated by exciting curriculum.
 Qualified teachers will plan curriculum to ensure that your child is prepared cognitively, socially and emotionally for their move to grade school.
 Math, science and literature will be paramount for this age group.
-Our “learn through play” philosophy will still apply but more structured activities will be integrated into our daily program plans.
+Our “learn through play” philosophy will still apply but more structured activities will be integrated into our daily program plans based on current interests of the children.
 The children will be given opportunities for physical activities both in and outside.
 Creativity will be encouraged through many different types of media, and social opportunities will be plentiful.
-This program includes monthly Library Trips, Community Visits, Special guests and Educational Excursions to enhance the curriculum.
+This program includes Trips, Community Visits, Special guests and Educational Excursions to enhance the curriculum.